monday-consulting/ContactChooser/README.md

 ## Requirements

-This has been successfully tested for the latest version of Cordova (3.1.0).
+This works with Cordova 3.0+ and has been successfully tested for the latest version (3.4.0).

 You're using prior versions of Cordova?
 Check out our cordova-2.x branch.